 It is “Buy 2, Get 1 FREE.”
 The word “FREE” can trigger a subtle, but powerful emotional response.
 That response plays a big role in the buying decision.

 Harness the Persuasion Power of Words

-- Why Graphics-Heavy Websites Fail to Persuade Customers – Most web design companies use large photos will fill up websites, because they have no useful content for visitors.
-That’s especially true when cheap stock templates are used.
-Graphics, in themselves, do not trigger conversion because one photo can mean 10 different things to 10 different people.Even visitors who only read titles and bullet point headings gain confidence when ample content is available.
-Graphical images and page elements are important in convincing visitors to remain on the site, as neuroscience research has shown.
+- Graphics-Heavy Ads Fail to Persuade Customers – Most marketing companies use large photos to fill up websites and print ads, because they have no useful content for potential customers.
+Graphics, in themselves, do not trigger conversion because one photo can mean 10 different things to 10 different people.Even those who only read titles and bullet point headings gain confidence when ample content is available.
+Graphical images are important in catching people’s attention, as Neuromarketing research has shown.
 However, they rarely contribute to conversion decisions.
-Increase conversion rates by providing adequate, brain-conscious marketing copy to engage the information-seeking brain for maximum effectiveness.
+Increase conversion rates by providing adequate information to engage the analytical brain for maximum effectiveness.